pepyakin/PetraVM/README.md

 # PetraVM

-A verifiable supercomputer.

-## Overview
-PetraVM is a new virtual machine (zkVM) designed specifically for efficient execution within Zero-Knowledge (ZK) proof systems, leveraging the [Binius](https://www.binius.xyz/) SNARK scheme's strengths.
-The primary goals are to improve performance of recursive proof verification and WebAssembly execution within ZK environments.
+PetraVM is a general-purpose virtual machine that is succinctly verifiable using the [Binius](https://www.binius.xyz/) proof system.
+The PetraVM execution model and instruction set are designed specifically for efficient proving with Binius.
+The VM is intended to handle several use cases simultaneously:

+1. recursive proof verification,
+2. general purpose computation, via compilation from [WebAssembly](https://webassembly.org/), and
+3. high-performance verifiable computing use cases, using a custom high-level language called PetraML.

+The VM consists of a basic instruction set and optional instruction set extensions.
+The arithmetization of the machine enables the prover and verifier to only handle the ISA extensions used by an agreed-upon program.

+The full machine specification can be found [here](docs/specification.md).

 ## Features